grupertech/gruper-warehouse/README.md

 ## Installation

 - Install Ruby on Rails on your computer machine (Linux/MacOS)
 - You can use rbenv or rvm.
-I suggest rbenv because it is more flexible to configure
+I suggest to use rbenv because it is more flexible to configure

 ### Clone